dramforever/dram.page/p/slide-rule-vernier/index.md

 One problem with the slide rule I carry daily (a Faber-Castelle 62/82) is that it's rather small, about half a foot (around 15 centimeters) in length.
 (Presumably, the "6" in its name refers to its length of 6 inches.)
 This means there are fewer markings on it, and the precision of the numbers read from it is limited.
 I can only, for the most part, get 2 significant digits out of it.

-Today I discovered a trick published over 60 years ago that allows me to pretty consistently get to 3 significant digits on the same hardware, at the cost of some more manipulations.
+Today I learned about a trick published over 60 years ago that allows me to pretty consistently get to 3 significant digits on the same hardware, at the cost of some more manipulations.
 To me, it felt like a software upgrade to my slide rule.
 How does it work?
 Let's find out.

 ## The method

 Here's a simplified representation of the two conventional scales C and D. The top scale here is C, and the bottom is D. They both go from 1 to 10, and the horizontal lengths are proportional to the logarithm of the numeric values.

-For convenience, we'll refer to the two scales as "top scale and "bottom scale".
+For convenience, we'll refer to the two scales as "top scale" and "bottom scale".

 ```{=html}
 <svg